Who We Are

 In 2013, Dr. Rohleder received her PhD in Ecology from Rutgers University, where she studied the effects of deer on forest understories.
 While attending graduate school she worked as a seasonal park resource assistant in Monmouth County, NJ, and taught beginning Biology labs at Rutgers and Wetland Plant ID for Rutgers’ Wetland Delineation certification series.
 Dr. Rohleder has also spent more than 20 years creating native plant wildlife habitat on her own properties both in New Jersey and New York.

-Joyce deVries Tomaselli is currently Community Horticulture Resource Educator at the Cornell Cooperative Extension Dutchess County (CCEDC).
-She brings a unique combination of experience in corporate marketing management and non-profit program management, a life-long love of gardening, and many years as a CCEDC Master Gardener volunteer.
+Joyce deVries Tomaselli brings a unique combination of experience in corporate strategic marketing management, non-profit program management, volunteer leadership and a life-long love of gardening.

-In 2013 Joyce joined CCEDC to lead its Community Horticulture and Master Gardener Volunteer Program.
-She has led local and regional education initiatives on many gardening topics including home composting and recycling, the benefit of compost in soil, invasive species and their ornamental alternatives, sustainable home gardening, ticks, and new forest pests including Spotted lanternfly, Beech Leaf Disease and Jumping Worms.
-The initiatives raise awareness, ensure correct identification, discourage spread and encourage data collection mapping by homeowners, environmental organization partners and “green industry” professionals.
-Projects focus on training and encouraging a cadre of volunteers to be “boots on the ground” by delivering education followed by regular reminders.
+Joyce recently retired from Cornell Cooperative Extension Dutchess County (CCEDC) as the Community Horticulture Resource Educator and manager of the Master Gardener Volunteer program.
+She led local and regional education initiatives on many gardening topics including the benefits of compost in soil, identification of invasive species and promotion of ornamental alternatives, sustainable home gardening, and management of forest pests including Spotted lanternfly, Beech Leaf Disease and Jumping Worms.
+Projects focused on training and encouraging volunteers to be local citizen scientists (“boots on the ground”) to improve our environment.

 Steve is a botanist who recently retired from 31 years as the chief botanist for the New York Natural Heritage Program where he explored natural areas all over New York state inventorying and studying its rare plants.
 He is an author of the online New York Rare Plant Conservation Guides and the New York Rare Plant Status Lists.
 He is the founder of the Adirondack Botanical Society, coordinator of the Adirondack Orchid Survey, and served for 30 years on the board and executive committee of the New York Flora Association where he led workshops and field trips.
 He was the coordinator of LIISMA, the Long Island Invasive Species Management Area, for six years and continues to assist iMap, the DEC invasive species program, and the statewide PRISMs, with botanical expertise.
 He has a bachelor’s degree in forestry from SUNY ESF and a master’s degree in plant taxonomy from the University of Florida where he became internationally known for his work on the American bamboo genus Guadua.
 After a few years as a plant explorer and curatorial assistant at the Smithsonian Institution botany department, he was the botanist and assistant director of the Mercer Arboretum and Botanic Gardens near Houston, Texas where he began a rare plant program under the auspices of the Center for Plant Conservation.
 That experience with rare plants led him to the job of chief botanist position in New York.
 He continues to study New York’s flora from his home in Schenectady County.